Hazelwood Sanatorium

 Treatment

-Initial treatment for tuberculosis included fresh air daily, a diet high in ascorbic acid, vitamin A, and protein, and bed rest.
-9 Later, pneumothorax treatments were developed that allowed the partial or complete collapse of a lung by the introduction of air into the pleural cavity, giving the lung a chance to rest and heal.
-Treatment times were shaved in half, from an average of 2oo days to 300 days per patient to an average of 90 days.
+Initial tuberculosis treatment included daily fresh air, a diet high in ascorbic acid, vitamin A, protein, and bed rest.
+9 Later, pneumothorax treatments were developed that allowed a lung’s partial or complete collapse by introducing air into the pleural cavity, giving the lung a chance to rest and heal.
+Treatment times were shaved in half, from an average of 200 days to 300 days per patient to an average of 90 days.
 21

 Consolidation and Closure

-It was proposed in 1960 that the county-operated Waverly Hills be closed in 1961 and that patients would be transferred to the state-operated Hazelwood.
+It was proposed in 1960 that the county-operated Waverly Hills be closed in 1961 and that patients be transferred to the state-operated Hazelwood.
 19 The state would take over the entire cost of treating indigent tuberculosis patients in the county at the cost of $600,000 per year.
 The state would take over the entire cost of treating indigent tuberculosis patients in the county at the cost of $600,000 per year.
-Both the city and county favored combining the two facilities, which would save the city $352,000 per year and the county $216,000 per year.
+The city and county favored combining the two facilities, saving the city $352,000 per year and the county $216,000 per year.

 Waverly Hills, in 1950, had 373 patients, but it had dropped to 293 patients by 1960.
 19 Hazelwood, in 1960, had 181 patients and never had more than 245 patients at its peak count.
 It was found that, without major modifications, it could hold 280 patients and 440 patients with major renovations.

-In 1962, when Waverly Hills Tuberculosis Hospital closed as a tuberculosis hospital and the remaining patients were transferred to Hazelwood.
+In 1962, Waverly Hills Tuberculosis Hospital closed as a tuberculosis hospital, and the remaining patients were transferred to Hazelwood.
 16

-A study conducted by the state Comprehensive Health Council in 1969 recommended that the state phase out its entire system of six tuberculosis hospitals by 1971, and reuse Hazelwood’s Elks and Nurses Home buildings to house mentally handicapped patients.
+A study conducted by the state Comprehensive Health Council in 1969 recommended that the state phase out its entire system of six tuberculosis hospitals by 1971 and reuse Hazelwood’s Elks and Nurses Home buildings to house mentally handicapped patients.
 32 34 The six hospitals, including Hazelwood, had a capacity of 900 beds.
-It was proposed in 1970 that two tuberculosis hospitals remain in the state by the close of the decade: one in Louisville near the University of Louisville, and the other at Paris.
+It was proposed in 1970 that two tuberculosis hospitals remain in the state by the close of the decade: one in Louisville near the University of Louisville and the other in Paris.

 The conversion of Hazelwood into a mental handicap facility began in July and was completed at the cost of $1 million.
 29 Sixteen patients were transferred to the newly rebranded Hazelwood ICF/MR from the Frankfort State Hospital and School.
 32 It became the Hazelwood Center for Persons with Mental Retardation in July 1991.
 33